This policy provides guidance in presenting a professional image in the clinical practice setting.

 Students who are not displaying a professional image may be asked to leave the clinical setting.
 In this case, the time away will be considered under the missed Clinical Practice Policy.
 Considerations may be made for individual dress that is specific to cultural or religious beliefs.
 This policy is based on principles of professionalism, infection control, personal safety and role identification.

 Appearance is a form of non-verbal communication and is essential in projecting a professional image.
-Therefore in the clinical settings students are required to:
+Therefore, in the clinical settings students are required:

-- Wear a College of Nursing standard uniform for all clinical settings unless otherwise specified.
+- to wear a College of Nursing standard uniform for all clinical settings unless otherwise specified.
 Uniforms must be clean and neat and pants should be hemmed above the heel line.
 Uniforms are not to be worn to and from the clinical setting.
-The College of Nursing uniform consists of a white top/jacket and a green pant with the College of Nursing logo embroidered directly on the front upper left of the top/jacket.
+The College of Nursing uniform consists of a white top/jacket and a green pant with the College of Nursing logo embroidered directly on the front upper left of the top/jacket

-- In clinical settings where the standard College of Nursing uniform is not required, it is expected that the students would continue to display a professional image while following the specific dress requirements of the agency.
+- in clinical settings where the standard College of Nursing uniform is not required, it is expected students would continue to display a professional image while following the specific dress requirements of the agency

-- In settings where the standard uniform is not worn, students should demonstrate good judgment in selecting appropriate size of clothing.
+- in settings where the standard uniform is not worn, students should demonstrate good judgment in selecting appropriate size of clothing.
 Clothing should not be low cut at the neck or tight across the chest and hips.
-Ensure that there is no exposure of the chest, midriff, lower back, or shoulders.
+Ensure there is no exposure of the chest, midriff, lower back or shoulders.
 Undergarments should not be visible at any time.
-Avoid casual clothing such as sweat shirts as over garments, yoga pants, jeans.
+Avoid casual clothing such as sweat shirts, yoga pants and jeans.

-- In agencies where uniform is required the standard College of Nursing uniform is worn (add link here)
+- in agencies where uniform is required the standard College of Nursing uniform is worn

 Principle: To maintain personal safety while in the clinical setting.